 After his military service David Kandalkar began to work as an artist and stage designer at different theatres in Israel until he decided 1966 to leave the stage and dedicate himself solely to his paintings and sculptures.
 In the year 1967 he emigrated a second time, this time to London.

-David Kandalkar lives since 1980 in Zurich where he also has his studio.
+David Kandalkar lived since 1980 in Zurich where he also had his studio.
+He died on April, 19.
+2019 in Bellinzona.

 - Stadttheater, Luzern (1966)